netnr/np/docs/Netnr.Login.ChangeLog.md

-# 更新日志
+# Change log

 ### [ⅴ3.5.2] - 2020-01-18
-- 修复 支付宝（AliPay）,必填验证改为生成签名之后
+- Fixed AliPay, after changing the required verification to generate a signature

 ### [ⅴ3.5.1] - 2019-12-26
-- 修复 `Netnr.Core v1.2.2` 的拓展方法 `ToTimestamp` 与 钉钉（DingTalk） 冲突
+- Fix the conflict between the extension method `ToTimestamp` of `Netnr.Core v1.2.2` and DingTalk

 ### [ⅴ3.5.0] - 2019-11-12
-- 添加 StackOverflow
+- Add StackOverflow

 ### [ⅴ3.4.1] - 2019-11-11
-- 调整 支付宝 签名方法内置，无须手动调用
+- Adjusted Alipay signature method built-in, no need to call manually
-- 添加 README 给出SVG矢量图标链接，方便大家下载或直接使用
+- Add README to give SVG vector icon link for easy download or direct use

 ### [ⅴ3.4.0] - 2019-11-09
-- 添加 支付宝（AliPay）
+- Add AliPay

 ### [ⅴ3.3.0] - 2019-10-17
-- 添加 Google
+- Add Google
-- 升级为 `netstandard2.1`
+- Upgrade to `netstandard2.1`

 ### [ⅴ3.2.0] - 2019-09-16
-- 添加 Gitee
+- Add Gitee
-- 添加 钉钉
+- Add Ding Ding
-- 类名 `Taobao` 改为 `TaoBao`
+- The class name `Taobao` is changed to `TaoBao`
-- 添加 `LoginBase.AuthorizeResult` 通用的授权返回参数（code、state）
+- Added `LoginBase.AuthorizeResult` common authorization return parameters (code, state)

 ### [ⅴ3.1.0] - 2019-03-21
-- NuGet发布的包带注释
+- Annotated packages published by NuGet
-- 调整 依赖 `Netnr.Core` 常用类库
+- Adjusted to rely on `Netnr.Core` common library

 ### [ⅴ3.0.1] - 2019-03-06
-- 更新微信 至 NuGet
+- Update WeChat to NuGet
-- 添加示例代码项目 `Netnr.Login.Sample`
+- Added sample code project `Netnr.Login.Sample`

 ### [ⅴ3.0.0] - 2019-01-23
-- LoginBase.RequestTo 类名改为 `HttpTo`
+- LoginBase.RequestTo class name changed to `HttpTo`
-- 添加 微信登录 支持，暂时没更新NuGet，手里没资源，还没有测试，测试后会更新
+- Added WeChat login support, no NuGet update, no resources in hand, no test yet, it will be updated after test